ruicliu/botframework-telephony/az-cli-config.md

 az login
 ```

-After that you will need to prepare the following Azure resources:
+After that, you will need to prepare the following Azure resources:

 - Your bot
 - An instance of Azure Communication Service